Teach children about the importance of truth with these honesty bible stories and activities.

 - Brainstorm words and ideas that describe what honesty means to you.

 - Now look at your ideas.
 Start each line of your poem with a phrase that begins with the capital letters you wrote down.
 This can be tricky but fun!

 We finished our lesson by coming up with an Honesty Affirmation to remember the kind of person we want to be.

 I am true to myself

 I am honest and truthful in all I say and do.

-Come up with your own or download our free printable cards featuring our lesson’s Key Bible Verse and Honesty Affirmation for them to memorize and recite.
+Come up with your own or sign up for our Newsletter and Stay Connected at the end of this post to download our free printable cards featuring our lesson’s Key Bible Verse and Honesty Affirmation for them to memorize and recite.
 Share your creations with us in the comments below!

 Hi there…I was wondering if we are allowed to use the little cartoon video to show at our vbs this summer….there will prob be around 25 kids.
 Thanks…. it was well done.

 Hi Ronda, thanks for reaching out.
 The video featuring Zacchaeus’ story was produced by Crossroads Kids Club and posted for public viewing on YouTube.
 They have a whole series of ‘God’s Story’ cartoons!
 If you want to confirm if there are any viewing restrictions, you could follow up with them directly.
 Their website is https://crossroadskidsclub.net/ I hope you have a a wonderful VBS adventure!
 If I can help out in any other way, let me know!